Understanding Insomnia Medications: A Comprehensive Guide

 Can be expensive and may not be covered by all insurance plans

-Who might benefit: Adults struggling with chronic insomnia who prefer a non-habit-forming option
+Adults struggling with chronic insomnia who prefer a non-habit-forming option.

 Disclaimer: This post is for educational purposes only and does not replace medical advice.
 Always consult your healthcare provider before starting or stopping any medication.